 The European Union has 24 official languages.
-The use of these official languages in all legislative and informative EU documents guarantees that every citizen can understand the laws which apply to him or her, be well informed and take part in public debates.
-These are all essential pre-requisites for a transparent and democratic EU.
+All legislative and informative EU documents are translated into these languages – guaranteeing that all citizens can understand the laws which apply to them, be well informed and take part in public debates.

-- Define the language policy of the site according to target audience, nature of web content and available resources.
+- The language issue is one of the first aspects to be tackled when new content is created.
+Define the language of the web content according to target audience, type of content and available resources.

-- Notify the DGT’s web unit at the earliest opportunity of your web project – especially regarding volumes and languages.
-Include them in the drafting process from the start, in particular by providing sample texts for comment and linguistic advice.
+- Notify DGT at the earliest opportunity – especially regarding volume and number of languages.
+Include DGT in the drafting process from the start, in particular by providing sample texts for comment and linguistic advice.

 - Define navigation policy for languages (including splash page, if any).

-- Describe the language policy in the “About this site” section, with sound arguments defending it.
+- Describe the language choice in the “About this site” section, with a reference to the general language‑coverage page.